sardana-org/sardana-followup/20180913/MINUTES.md

 - #695: WIP
 - #764: Assigned to Zbigniew
 - #777: Zbigniew, Teresa and Grzegorz to work on it
 - #782: Assign to Antonio.
-(Idea: have a general locking of hooks)
+(Idea: have a general logging of hooks)
 - #816: Assign to Grzegorz

 Pending to be reviewed: